DavisPL/PCCC/README.md

 # Contributors

 This repository is maintained actively by:
 - **Parnian Kamran**: [pkamran@ucdavis.edu]

 > [!NOTE]
-> "Some parts of our implementation, including some of the LangChain infrastructure, and prompt template generation reuse code from the dafny-synthesis tool.
-Please check [that repository](https://github.com/Mondego/dafny-synthesis) for further information."
+> Some parts of our implementation, including some of the LangChain infrastructure and prompt template generation, reuse code from the dafny-synthesis tool.
+Please check [that repository](https://github.com/Mondego/dafny-synthesis) for further information.

 If you have any issues please contact us:
 - **Parnian Kamran**: [pkamran@ucdavis.edu]